cyberbotics/webots-doc/guide/linux.md

 the X Window system) applications that use complex OpenGL graphics.
 We think this is caused by incomplete or defective implementation of the GLX support in the graphics drivers on Linux.
-It may help to run the `ssh -x` tunnel across two computers with the same graphics hardware, e.g., both nVidia or both AMD.
+It may help to run the `ssh -x` tunnel across two computers with the same graphics hardware, e.g., both NVIDIA or both AMD.
 It also usually works to use Mesa OpenGL on both sides of the `ssh -x` tunnel, however this solution is extremely slow.